turbot/steampipe-mod-terraform-aws-compliance/README.md

 # Terraform AWS Compliance

-Lightweight, security and compliance-focused framework for Terraform.
-Run individual configuration, compliance and security controls for individual AWS services across all your AWS accounts using Steampipe.
-Terraform AWS compliance allows you to perform deep analysis of your Terraform resources and test them against operations & security best practices.
+140+ compliance and security controls to test your Terraform AWS resources against security best practices prior to deployment in your AWS accounts.

 <!-- TO DO -->